Ubol Ratana: Marriage and family

 While Ubol Ratana remained in the US, her mother (Queen Sirikit) and other members of the royal family often flew there for visits.
 Ubol Ratana likewise flew to Thailand along with her husband to visit her parents and the other members of the royal family, while joining them in royal ceremonies when she visited Thailand.
 She visited in 1980, 1982, 1987, 1992 and 1996, taking part in several family events, before her permanent return in 2001.

 Charitable work

 Ubol Ratana launched the "To Be Number One" Foundation in 2002 to combat drug use by young people.
 As of 2019 the foundation has more than 31 million members throughout Thailand.
 She hosts the television show, "Talk to the Princess" on TVT11 NBT where she promotes the aims of her anti-drug work.

+LGBTQ support

+In 2021, Ubol Ratana revealed that she is a fujoshi through her Princess Vlog on the YouTube channel of "To Be Number One" Foundation.
+She said she had grown up around gays and she supported LGBTQ.
+She is a big fan of many BL couples and series such as Bright-Win from 2gether, Kao-Up from Lovely Writer, Pond-Phuwin from Fish upon the Sky, etc.

+In 2024, one of the judges in the qualifying round for the representative of Phitsanulok Province in "To be Number One Idol" contest criticized the LGBTQ youth contestant with inappropriate words, causing widespread criticism.
+Later, Ubol Ratana commented on Instagram that she never discriminated against LGBTQ and she supported them.